IG-Group/ig-orchestrations/ig-us-rfed/avro/readme.md

 * avro-\<version>\-schema.zip
 * avro-\<version>\.jar

-These Avro schemas represent the FIX messages which may be used to compose additional schemas.
+These Avro schemas correspond to the FIX messages.
+These schemas may be used to compose additional schemas.

+Please see [Fix Repository to Apache Avro](https://github.com/FIXTradingCommunity/fix-orchestra-avro) for additional information and examples.